orashar/Typing-Tester/README.md

 # Typing-Tester
-A Python Program that tests your typing speed and accuracy
+A Python Program that tests your Typing Speed in Words per Minute and Indicates Errors